evadnl/proxmox-to-discord-notifications/readme.md

 2. vim or nano into the script, paste the Webhook URL in the "WEBHOOK_URL" variable.
 3. Change the SERVERNAME if you wish.
 4. Save the file.
-5. Run `chmod +x discord.sh` (change discord.sh if you saved it as different name.
+5. Run `chmod +x discord.sh` (change discord.sh if you saved it as different name).

 ## Modify /root/.forward
 1. vim or nano into `/root/.forward`.
-2. add `|/usr/bin/discord.sh` to a new line.
+2. add `|/usr/bin/discord.sh` (change discord.sh if you saved it as different name) to a new line.
 3. Save file.

 Use at your own risk.